 Thanks to this you’ll be able to quickly check if your moderation team and social customer care strategy are effective.

-Social media ads are a powerful marketing tool.
-Receiving comments on your dark posts and replying to them is an inherent part of running campaigns on Facebook or Instagram.
+Social media ads are a powerful social media marketing tool.
+Receiving comments on your Facebook dark posts and replying to them is an inherent part of running campaigns on Facebook or Instagram.
 We believe that after reading this article, you perceive it as an additional opportunity to boost your ROI and other performance metrics.
 Remember to stay patient and professional even in tough situations – using the right tools will help you better organize your work and put your attention where it’s really needed.